 I remember working with a well-respected organization who I would later discover, hadn’t updated their data records in over 5 years.
-As you might expect, one-third of the company’s customer data was in correct due to change of address and deceased records.
+As you might expect, one-third of the company’s customer data was incorrect due to change of address and deceased records.
 Moreover, I pointed out how a majority of their mail radius sat in a highly concentrated summer tourism district.
 This area was comprised of mostly summer rentals and 2nd home property which sat vacant 9 months out of the year.

 The combined results rendered more than 48% of their appeal mailings undelivered in the off-season tourism months.